Maxime48/JWS/README.md

 # JWS - Java Web Server
-This is a basic web server capable of handling html, css, javascript and most immage files.
+This is a basic web server capable of handling html, css, javascript and most image files.